lukazashovski/cv-generator/README.md

-# cv-generator
+# First Project using React + Vite

-A CV generator made using React.
-My first React project of The Odin Project.
+I don't have much to say except that this code is probably painful to look at LOL